mrjones2014/BlazorCMS/README.md

 In this tutorial, we'll take a look at Microsoft's Blazor framework, with the WebAssembly option.
 We'll build a (very) simple CMS, with a .NET Core hosted backend.

+All of the code related to this article can be found [here](https://github.com/andCulture/BlazorCMS).

 To start, you will need to install the [dotnet 3.1.0-preview4 CLI](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 Start by installing the Blazor project templates into the dotnet CLI.